Simonomi/Coding-Royale/README.md

 ### Note: Built for Windows 10

 ## Possible future changes
-1. Change challenges to use "solved" version instead of **name**goal.txt
-2. Make seperate challenge pack creator (xor with #1)
-3. Client.exe delete java files (from game only)
+1. Client.exe delete java files (from game only)